4383/governance/goals/proposed/remove-eventlet.rst

 based on greenlet mechanisms.

-The solution described here propose to smoothly migrate from a broken Eventlet that threaten new Openstack releases, to an healthy Openstack free from Eventlet.
+The solution described here propose to smoothly migrate from a broken Eventlet that threaten new OpenStack releases, to an healthy OpenStack free from Eventlet.
 All of that would be possible by keeping Eventlet healthy in the short run.